Coloring Drawings of Graphs: Introduction

 Propositions~\ref{eulerian}, and~\ref{leaf} are proved in Section~\ref{sec:2colors}.

-Propositions~\ref{obvious},~\ref{eulerian}, and~\ref{leaf} motivate the problem of understanding the structure of graphs all whose drawings are $3$-colorable.
-This leads to the following notion: If $G$ is an abstract graph, we say that $G$ is \emph{facially $3$-colorable} if every drawing of $G$ in the plane admits a face-$3$-coloring.
+Propositions~\ref{obvious},~\ref{eulerian}, and~\ref{leaf} motivate the problem of understanding the structure of graphs {\emph{all}} whose drawings are $3$-colorable.
+This leads to the following notion: If $G$ is an abstract graph, we say that $G$ is \emph{{universally cell} $3$-colorable} if every drawing of $G$ in the plane admits a {cell }$3$-coloring.

-In Section~\ref{sec:3colors} we derive several sufficient conditions for a graph to be facially $3$-colorable, and thereby draw a link between facially $3$-colorable graphs and so-called \emph{$3$-flowable} graphs, which are intensively studied in the theory of \emph{nowhere-zero flows} on graphs.
-For $k \in \mathbb{N}$, a \emph{nowhere-zero $k$-flow} on a graph $G$ consists of a pair $(D,f)$, where $D = (V(D), A(D))$ is an orientation of the edges of $G$, and where $f\colon A(D) \rightarrow \mathbb{Z}_k \setminus \{0\}$ is a group-valued flow on the digraph $D$, i.e., a weighting of the arcs with non-zero group elements from $\mathbb{Z}_k$ satisfying Kirchhoff's law of flow conservation:
+In Section~\ref{sec:3colors} we derive several sufficient conditions for a graph to be {universally cell} $3$-colorable, and thereby draw a link between {universally cell} $3$-colorable graphs and so-called \emph{$3$-flowable} graphs, which are intensively studied in the theory of \emph{nowhere-zero flows} on graphs.
+For $k \in \mathbb{N}$, a \emph{nowhere-zero $k$-flow} on a graph $G$ consists of a pair $(D,f)$, where $D = (V(D), A(D))$ is an orientation of the edges of $G$, and where $f\colon A(D) \rightarrow \mathbb{Z}_k \setminus \{0\}$ is a group-valued flow on the digraph $D$, {that is}, a weighting of the arcs with non-zero group elements from $\mathbb{Z}_k$ satisfying Kirchhoff's law of flow conservation:

 If a graph $G$ admits a nowhere-zero $k$-flow, we also say that $G$ is \emph{$k$-flowable}.
 The interest in nowhere-zero-flows stems from the following intimate connection to colorings of planar graphs.
 For a comprehensive introduction to the topic of nowhere-zero flows, we refer to the textbook~\cite{flows} by Zhang.
 Particularly relevant to the topics addressed here are the sections `Face Colorings' and `Nowhere-Zero $3$-Flows'.